Bringing gold and silver back as America's Constitutional money

 Latest In-State Developments

-The Sound Money Defense League is working closely with legislators and in-state allies to provide avenues of escape from the Federal Reserve's damaging inflationary monetary policy.
+The Sound Money Defense League continues to work closely with legislators and in-state allies to provide avenues of escape from the Federal Reserve's damaging inflationary monetary policy in Alabama.

 What are the Laws on Gold & Silver in Alabama?